DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 | Other          | 26.67%    |

-Tab.2: When the audio played, did it play in relation to the object that was detected (if a dog was found in the left of the image, was the dog sound played in the left headphone)?
+Table 2: When the audio played, did it play in relation to the object that was detected (if a dog was found in the left of the image, was the dog sound played in the left headphone)?

 | Answer choices | Responses |